31. Georgium Palace, Georgengarten, and Beckerbruch on the Elbe

 The place where the different park areas meet are marked by the "Red Arch" (also called the "Dutch Arch") and the "White Arch" (also called the "Roman Arch").
 Laid out to attract the attention of visitors and frame the sightlines, they emphasise the advanced design principle of the Garden Kingdom.
 Numerous small architectural elements, seats, and sculptures create important points of orientation within the extensive gardens.
-The park was named after Johann George of Anhalt-Dessau, the younger brother of Prince Regent Friedrich Franz.
+The park was named after Johann George of Anhalt-Dessau (1748-1811), the younger brother of Leopold III.
+Friedrich Franz of Anhalt-Dessau.

 In 1780, he commissioned Master Gardeners Johann Georg Schoch and Johann Friedrich Eyserbeck to create a landscape park in the English style, which to be opened to the public.
 The early-classical manor house (the Georgium Palace), the "Blumengartenhaus" (flower garden house), the orangery buildings, and the "Fremdenhaus" were then built to plans by Friedrich Wilhelm von Erdmannsdorff.
 In the 19th and 20th centuries, the city began to crowd the edges of the park and the erstwhile, gradual transitions of the landscape began to be blurred.